dekoza/mtgpl/STX.rst

    For each opponent, gain control of up to one target creature or planeswalker that player controls with mana value 3 or less.

-:mtgtip:`Test of Talents<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6e2b6236-b40c-430c-98b0-7940b942657a.jpg?1617464369|https://scryfall.com/card/stx/59/test-of-talents?utm_source=api>`
+:mtgtip:`Test of Talents<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6e2b6236-b40c-430c-98b0-7940b942657a.jpg?1617583620|https://scryfall.com/card/stx/59/test-of-talents?utm_source=api>`
    Counter target instant or sorcery spell.
-Search its controller's graveyard, ahnd, and library for any number of cards with the same name as that spell and exile them.
+Search its controller's graveyard, hand, and library for any number of cards with the same name as that spell and exile them.
 That player shuffles, then draws a card for each card exiled from their hand this way.

 :mtgtip:`Vortex Runner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/bab4a68d-5d26-42d8-bc51-15e3c1f95ebe.jpg?1617473753|https://scryfall.com/card/stx/60/vortex-runner?utm_source=api>`